someengineering/fixinventory/docs/source/manual/query_library.rst

 Query library
 =============

-In this library we collect and describe common queries for resoto.
+In this library we collect and describe common queries for Resoto.

 If a query you need is missing, please jump to our :ref:`query_missing` section on how you can get help.